 Reheat on a pan with a drizzle of olive oil, and add some fresh parsley before serving.
 Alternatively, one minute in the microwave will do.

 More pasta recipes

-Looking for more delicious vegan pasta recipes?
-Here are some of our favorites.
-They are all easy to make with simple plant-based ingredients:
+Looking for delicious easy pasta ideas?
+These are quick to make with simple ingredients:

 For many more 30-minute meal ideas, check out our 30-minute meal category page.

 - 3 cloves garlic finely chopped, pressed, or grated

 - ¼ teaspoon red pepper flakes more or less to taste

 - 28 ounces (1 large can) whole peeled tomatoes + ½ cup water to rinse can

 - 1 teaspoon salt or more to taste

 For the Pasta